Beauchef-Proyecta/mlf-service/README.md

 ## Proyect Description
-webcam.py: Run the server for the signaling and streaming.
+`webcam.py`: Run the server for the signaling and streaming.

-index.html: Webpage that show the video stream.
+`index.html`: Webpage that show the video stream.

-client.js: Manage the WebRTC connection in the client.
+`client.js`: Manage the WebRTC connection in the client.

+`server.py`: Run the server for robot actions.

 # Setting up a new Raspberry Pi